build-on-aws/content/tutorials/protecting-amazon-dynamoDB-using-aws-backup/index.md

 ---
 title: "Protecting Amazon DynamoDB Using AWS Backup"
-description: Atutorial that provides step-by-step guidance for protecting your Amazon DynamoDB tables, using AWS Backup.
+description: A tutorial that provides step-by-step guidance for protecting your Amazon DynamoDB tables, using AWS Backup.
 tags:
   - dynamodb
   - aws-backup